castai/helm-charts/charts/castai-hibernate/README.md

 # castai-hibernate

-Hibernate is a set of CronJobs that can be used to pause and resume Kubernetes cluster on a defined schedule
+Hibernate is a set of CronJobs that can be used to pause and resume Kubernetes cluster on a defined schedule.

 ## Values